“It is not a daily increase, but a daily decrease. Hack away at the inessentials.”

 And that’s it.

-By taking small 5-10 minute steps when you have some time to spare you can declutter a whole lot over a few weeks or months.
+By taking small 5-10 minute steps when you have some time to spare you can declutter a whole lot over a few weeks.